Quantco/glum/docs/tutorials/getting_started/getting_started.md

 print(f"Test  RMSE: {sklearn.metrics.mean_squared_error(glmcv.predict(X_test), y_test, squared=False)}")
 ```

 Congratulations!
 You have finished our getting started tutorial.
-If you wish to learn more, please see our other tutorials for more advanced topics like Poisson, Gamma, and Tweedie regressions, high dimensional fixed effects, and Tikhonov regularization.
+If you wish to learn more, please see our other tutorials for more advanced topics like Poisson, Gamma, and Tweedie regression, high dimensional fixed effects, and spatial smoothing using Tikhonov regularization.

 ```python